 A sorted set of recovery blocks has connected its outputs to “Selection Logic” which drives software executions and selects the whole system output.

 Selection logic takes first block’s output, and if it is not an error, then pass it as a whole system output.
-When the block returns an error, then selection logic will ask second block in the set for computation output, if the output is correct then will be passed, otherwise next block will be asked for result.
-If all blocks return error, then whole system will return error.
+When the block returns an error, then selection logic will ask the second block in the set for computation output if the output is correct then will be passed, otherwise, next block will be asked for a result.
+If all blocks return an error, then the whole system will return an error.

 Input values latch

 There is one element left -input values latch.
 Each block has to make computation in one cycle with the same set of input values.
 It means that the input values must be held somewhere in the systems, and stay unchanged until Selection Logic pass output (value or error).

 Summarize Recovery Blocks